Artist Statement

 Stillness, Held: The Figure As Systematic Investigation

-For twenty-five years I have investigated how opposing qualities achieve balance within the human figure.
-A contorted spine demands muscular tension — but if the hands compose themselves in calm, the face withdraws into quietude, and the flowing progression of forms suggests release, something unexpected emerges.
+For twenty-five years I have investigated how opposing qualities coexist within the human figure.
+A contorted spine demands muscular tension — yet if the hands compose themselves in calm, the face withdraws into quietude, and the flowing progression of forms suggests release, something unexpected emerges.
 The strain remains.
 The calm remains.
-Neither overwhelms the other, and the configuration achieves a completeness that neither quality could produce alone.
-I call this equilibrium.
+Neither overwhelms or neutralizes the other, and the configuration achieves a coherence that neither quality could produce alone.
+I call this equilibrium — a negotiated state sustained under pressure.
 My work investigates how it arises, what sustains it, and what it reveals about the relationship between physical, psychological, and aesthetic experience.

 The practice began in 1999 with Figurative Structures, a photographic methodology that treats the body as a site where opposing qualities can be isolated and examined under controlled conditions.
-Early on I noticed that balance within a single domain — force against force, tension against compression — produced stability but not completeness.
-What produced completeness was opposition that crossed domains: physical strain counterweighted by psychological calm, temporal stillness finding its complement in spatial extension.
-Because these qualities operate in different registers, they cannot cancel each other.
+Early on I found that opposition within a single domain — force against force, tension against compression — produced stability but not structural depth.
+What produced a deeper coherence was opposition that crossed domains: physical strain counterweighted by psychological withdrawal, temporal stillness finding its complement in spatial extension.
+Because these qualities operate in different registers, they cannot resolve one another.
 They can only coexist.
-I recognized this pattern through intuition long before I could articulate it.
-My background in theoretical physics and software architecture gave me the tools to organize that recognition into systematic inquiry — seven series across three investigative phases, each testing the principle under different conditions.